Provider type: Therapist

 Serving: Adolescent (Ages 10+), Couples, Families

 Shannon's clients can expect to gain insight into their concerns, plus practical skills and knowledge that will help them understand and manage their mental health.
-They can learn to overcome a variety of issues, such as anxiety, depression, low self-esteem, relationship issues, grief and loss, trauma, sex and intimacy issues, anger management, behavioral issues (especially in children and teens), parenting/family conflict issues, stress management, and school/career/life transition issues.
+They can learn to overcome a variety of issues, such as anxiety, depression, guilt, low self-esteem, relationship issues, communication issues, sex and intimacy issues, grief and loss, anger management, stress management, and school/career/life transition issues.

-Common tools Shannon uses in session include active listening, mindfulness, and psychoeducation.
-Her go-to modalities include Cognitive Behavioral Therapy (CBT), Person-Centered Therapy, Solution Focused Brief Therapy, Positive Therapy, and Motivational Interviewing.
-She enjoys using therapy games, mindfulness/meditation activities, music therapy techniques, art therapy techniques, horticultural therapy techniques, and animal assisted therapy techniques when appropriate.
+Common tools Shannon uses in session include active listening and psychoeducation.
+Her go-to modalities include Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Person-Centered Therapy, Solution Focused Brief Therapy, Positive Psychology, Motivational Interviewing, and Emotionally Focused Therapy.
+She enjoys using therapy games, mindfulness/meditation activities, and art therapy techniques in session.

-In her spare time, Shannon enjoys photography, taking care of her many plants, chilling out in nature, playing piano, and writing and recording music.
+In her spare time, Shannon enjoys photography, taking care of her many plants, playing music, and chilling out in nature.